 Before you set up your business, it’s a good idea to write up a business plan.
 This is a critical first step as it will help you to clarify what you need to focus on to be successful.

-You should ask yourself the following questions when putting together your business plan:
+Questions to ask when putting together your business plan:

 • What kind of editing do you want to do?
-Just proofreading or will you also offer copyediting or developmental editing services?
+There are four different types of editing: proofreading, copyediting, line editing, and developmental editing.
+You may want to do some research on the differences to help you decide if you just want to become a proofreader or will you also offer copyediting or developmental editing services?

 • Who are your ideal clients?